xdbbe/groupcache/README.md

-A modified version of [group cache](https://github.com/golang/groupcache) with support for `context.Context`, [go modules](https://github.com/golang/go/wiki/Modules), and explicit key removal and expiration.
-See the `CHANGELOG` for a complete list of modifications.
+A modified version of [group cache](https://github.com/golang/groupcache) with support for `context.Context`, [go modules](https://github.com/golang/go/wiki/Modules), and explicit key removal taken from [mailgun's fork](https://github.com/mailgun/groupcache).
+See the `CHANGELOG` for a complete list of modifications done by mailgun.

 ## Summary

 groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.

-For API docs and examples, see http://godoc.org/github.com/mailgun/groupcache/v2

 ### Modifications from original library

+* Replace Mailgun's weird md5 + fnv1 hashing with XXH3

+* Use [SIEVE patch](https://github.com/cacheMon/groupcache) instead of LRU

 * Support for explicit key removal from a group. `Remove()` requests are first sent to the peer who owns the key, then the remove request is